 Other North American birds took it in the neck as well, including the crane, the swan, the brant, the Canada goose and the canvasback duck.
 The passenger pigeon didn’t make it, extinct by 1914.

 The wild turkey began to make its comeback during the Great Depression.
-The Pittman-Robertson Act of 1937 put a tax on sporting arms and ammunition that paid for wildlife restoration.
-In 1940 the federal Wildlife Restoration program began to bring the wild turkey back to its old habitat.
+The Pittman-Robertson Act of 1937 put a tax on sporting arms and ammunition, and it paid to bring back wildlife.
+In 1940 the federal Wildlife Restoration program began to return the wild turkey back to its old habitat.
 The failure of many farms during the Depression helped, because the forests that reclaimed them made good habitats for reintroduced wild turkeys.

 Return of the Wild Turkey